nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: GGM3j3EnSy0
+  video: qNaxzmRqZPw
   islive: true
   pinned: true
   title: Sunday Stream - 10th October 2021
-  intro: Our service this week is led by Jon Sibley with a talk by Dave Shackleton
+  intro: Our service this week is led by Jon Sibley with a talk by Ray Hunter and
-    and we'll be livestreaming it at 10.30am.
+    we'll be livestreaming it at 10.30am.
   showsection: true
 ---